PauseAI in Australia

 What risks are we facing?

 Artificial Intelligence is advancing at an astonishing rate.
-Some experts like Sam Altman, Dario Amodei, and Geoffrey Hinton warn that AI could surpass human intelligence within the next five years.
+Experts like Sam Altman, Dario Amodei, and Geoffrey Hinton warn that AI could surpass human intelligence within the next five years.
 Without international cooperation, this could result in economic chaos, war, and even human extinction.

 “As general-purpose AI becomes more capable, evidence of additional risks is gradually emerging.
 These include risks such as large-scale labour market impacts, AI-enabled hacking or biological attacks, and society losing control over general-purpose AI.”